Expert witnesses for Trump's defense billed almost $900,000 each for testifying on his behalf at fraud trial

 Judge Engoron ruled before the trial began that Trump and the other defendants were liable for fraud in a partial summary judgment.
 Trump, his older two sons Donald Jr and Eric, and their company are accused of inflating the value of assets on key financial records to obtain favorable loans and insurance deals.
 They have denied wrongdoing in the case.

-Trump, who already testified last month, is scheduled to return to court on Monday, Dec.
-11.
+Trump, who already testified last month, was scheduled to return to court on Monday, Dec.
+11 but then announced the day before that he will not testify again after all.

 Cross-examination of Bartov is expected to resume on Tuesday, as this case comes to a close.